Livl-Corporation/livl-shell/README.md

 The livl-shell has an ex history feature that allows you to view the history of your commands.

-**Experimental**: Use up and down arrows to navigate through the history.
-To be able to use this feature, you need to go to the branch  `feat/history`.
-This feature is not available on the `master` branch because some issues have been detected when using the left and right arrows.
+**Experimental**: Use up / down and left / right arrows.
+To be able to use this feature, you need to go to the branch [`feat/history-navigation`](https://github.com/Livl-Corporation/livl-shell/tree/feat/history-navigation).
+This feature is not available on the `master` branch because some issues have been detected when using the left / right arrows to move the cursor in the command line and the up / down arrows to navigate through the history.
+But feel free to contribute to this branch if you want to fix this issue. 😀

 The history is saved in the [`history.txt`](history.txt) file.